Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 Noticing that Francis was no longer behind him, John returned.

 “Father commissioned that painting after one of his battles.
-On the left is our William and John.
-The other ship, Falcão, was so badly damaged that she caught on fire and sunk during this battle,” he explained with a proud smile.
+On the left is his William and John.
+The other ship, the Falcão, was so badly damaged that she caught on fire and sank during this battle,” he explained with a proud smile.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “History of Hawkins”